 Usually, the hardest part about teaching English in France is moving to France.
 Once you find a job and housing, adapting to life in France is almost always a pleasure.
 Make sure to research the requirements for the institutions you are interested in and start brushing up on your French.
 Also, because France is such a diverse country, decide what kind of working experience you want.
 While Paris is the City of Romance, a global destination, the countrysides of Lyon, Marseilles, and Bordeaux are all magnificent.

-Teaching English in Paris
+Teach English in Paris

 Networking in Paris is a great way to find fantastic jobs.
-One of the other great perks of working in Paris is the higher salaries and greater benefits.
+One of the other great perks of teaching English in Paris is the higher salaries and greater benefits.
 Institutions are competing with each other to get the highest qualified and most experienced teachers.
 If you have the certification, especially CELTA certification, Paris has many prestigious positions with high salaries.

 TAPIF Program France